I-ScottF-I/TFandAnsibleIntegration/README.md

-Quick example showing a couple of ways to pass TF vars into
+Quick example showing a couple of ways to pass TF vars into ansible

 The playbooks and main.tf dont do anything apart from create a file on the localhost.